 Frozen - Up to a month.

-I hope you enjoy making your own Japanese beef curry from scratch with homemade roux!
-If you try out the recipe, I'd really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
-What is your favorite secret ingredient?
-We love to hear from you!
+I hope you enjoy this Kare Raisu recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
+Thank you!

 Homemade Japanese Beef Curry (Kare Raisu)